OfferZen-Community/developer-mentoring/docs/getting-started-with-mentoring/For Mentors/mentor-skills.md

 Hold your mentee to high standards.
 This might mean encouraging them to set more ambitious (yet still achievable) goals, or perhaps assigning tasks to them that will enable them develop new skills.
 As a mentor, you'll also need to help your mentee stretch their thinking by pointing out any assumptions they're holding onto.

 ### 3. Provide constructive feedback

-In a mentoring relationship, providing constructive feedback is **as** important as providing encouragement.
+In a mentoring relationship, providing constructive feedback is *as* important as providing encouragement.
 If you identify a situation that you feel your mentee could have handled better, providing feedback to them can really aid the learning process.

 ### 4. Help your mentee manage risks

 All new ventures are accompanied by a certain amount of risk.
 Your mentee will need guidance as they consider which risks are manageable, and which risks cannot be surmounted.

 There are additional tools that can be used when planning a new venture that’ll help you and your mentee determine what the risks are and whether they're surmountable or not.
 For instance, at [**Project Thrive**](https://www.offerzen.com/thrive?utm_source=github&utm_medium=thrive&utm_campaign=all_supply_awareness_handbook_both_github&utm_content=mentor-skills-thrive-example), we encourage mentees to work through the **SWOT analysis** to help them identify any threats upfront.

-### 5.Open doors for your mentee
+### 5. Open doors for your mentee

 As a mentor, you should act as a champion for your mentee.